- Daily AM clinical toxicology rounds at Cook County Hospital, University of Illinois, and Illinois Poison Center

 - Annual North American Congress of Clinical Toxicology (NACCT)

-- Association of Clinical Medical Toxicology (ACMT) spring conference
+- American College of Medical Toxicology (ACMT) Annual Scientific Meeting

 The fellow provides bedside consultations for poisoned patients at Cook County Hospital and University of Illinois Hospital.
 The fellow acts as initial medical back-up for the Illinois Poison Center in the first year, and as intermediate back-up in the second year.

 The fellow will see patients in ambulatory clinic settings primarily through annual rotations with Dr. Jerrold Leikin at Omega Northshore University.

 There will be opportunities to consult with local and regional governmental agencies.

 Those fellows trained in Emergency Medicine will be able to work 12 clinical hours per week at Cook County Hospital Department of Emergency Medicine, or The University of Illinois Department of Emergency Medicine .

 Weekly Fellowship Schedule